cogitoweb/SonataAdminBundle/Resources/doc/reference/troubleshooting.rst

 .. code-block:: php

-    <?php
-    // src/AppBundle/Entity/Post.php

-    class Post
-    {
-        // ...

     public function __toString()
     {
         return $this->getTitle() ?: '';
     }

-        // ...
-    }

 .. _`__toString`: http://www.php.net/manual/en/language.oop5.magic.php#object.tostring

-Large filters and long URLs problem
+Large filters and long urls problem
 -----------------------------------

-If you will try to add hundreds of filters to a single admin class, you will get a problem - very long generated filter form URL.
+If you will try to add hundreds of filters to a single admin class, you will get a problem - very long generated filter form url.
 In most cases you will get server response like *Error 400 Bad Request* OR *Error 414 Request-URI Too Long*.
 According to `a StackOverflow discussion <http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers>`_
-"safe" URL length is just around 2000 characters.
+"safe" url length is just around 2000 characters.
 You can fix this issue by adding a simple JQuery piece of code on your edit template :

 .. code-block:: javascript